klahssen/project-guidelines/okr.md

 - should be inspiring and challenging
 - have a deadline (6 or 12 weeks)

-Example: increase revenu from product A
+Example: increase revenue from product A

 ## Key-Results